 Cyperus alternifolius in a pot © Maja Dumat - Flickr

 Ensure the water level in the saucer remains constant, adjusting it regularly.
-As a semi-aquatic plant, papyrus requires continuously moist substrate.
+As a semi-aquatic plant, the papyrus must have continuously moist substrate.
 Its growth, as well as the beauty of its leaves, depend directly on this moisture.

-If you choose to transplant your young umbrella sedge plant into the garden, note that it can survive temperatures around -6°C, provided it has suitable growing conditions.
-Therefore, growing sedge in open ground is best reserved for the warmest regions of the country.
+If you choose to transplant your young umbrella sedge plant into the garden, note that it can survive temperatures as low as -6°C, provided it has suitable growing conditions.
+Growing sedge in the ground is therefore best suited to the warmest regions of the country.